 Another airline freebie you may be able to take advantage of is free checked baggage.
 While this is customary on very few airlines, you may still enjoy this perk if you have an airline credit card.
 (You can read about some of the best airline cards in America here.)
 For example, the Gold Delta SkyMiles card from American Express (which you can read a full review of here), gives cardholders their first checked bag for free.

 Before you sign up for any credit card, it’s a good idea to check your credit score, as having good credit can help you qualify for better terms and conditions.
-To see where your credit currently stands, you can view your free credit report summary, updated each month, on Credit.com.
+To see where your credit currently stands, you can view your free credit report summary, updated every 14 days, on Credit.com.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.